 Not all snakes are at the top of the food chain.
 A surprisingly large number of animals, such as hawks, eagles and honey badgers, hunt snakes as their food source.
 Even some species of snake, such as California kingsnakes and king cobras, eat other snakes.

-Some snakes use their coloring to camouflage themselves or scare predators away with bright colors.
-They utilize a wide range of warning signals, such as hissing, hooding, rattling, and striking.
+Some snakes camouflage themselves or scare predators away with bright colors.
+Others use warning signals, such as hissing, hooding, rattling, and striking.
 Some snakes will release a foul-smelling musk, or even play dead (such as garter snakes).
-Snakes will usually only bite as a last resort.
+Snakes, even if they have venom glands, will usually only bite as a last resort.

-We’re going to look at which predators kill snakes and the various ways that snakes protect themselves.
-We’ll look into techniques that snake use to hide from predators, and if that doesn’t work, how they scare predators off using intimidation tactics.
+We’re going to look at which predators kill snakes and the various ways that snakes protect themselves against predation.
+We’ll look into techniques that snake use to hide from predators, and if that doesn’t work, how they scare predators off using time-tested intimidation tactics.

 Which Predators Kill Snakes?

 Several animals and birds hunt snakes as part of their diet.
 These include:

 |Birds:||Hawks, falcons, eagles, secretary birds, and certain species of owls will hunt snakes as they form part of their diet.|

 |Cats:||Certain species of cats, such as bobcats and even the domesticated house cat, catch and kill snakes sometimes.|

 |Mongoose:||Although not their main sustenance, mongooses do kill them.
 They’re immune to some kinds of snake venom.|

 |Honey badgers:||These are carnivorous mammals related to the weasel.
 Honey badgers regularly kill and eat snakes.|